tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Compatibility with prior versions {#compatibility}

-Since there are various versions of TLS (1.0, 1.1, 1.2, 1.3, and any future versions) and SSL (2.0 and 3.0), means are needed to negotiate the specific protocol version to use.
+Since there are various versions of TLS, endpoints may need to negotiate the specific protocol version to use.
 The TLS protocol provides a built-in mechanism for version negotiation so as not to bother other protocol components with the complexities of version selection.

-TLS 1.x and SSL 3.0 use compatible ClientHello messages, so supporting all of them is relatively easy.
-Similarly, servers can easily handle clients trying to use future versions of TLS as long as the ClientHello format remains compatible, and the client supports the highest protocol version available in the server.
+TLS 1.x and SSL 3.0 use compatible ClientHello messages.
+Servers can also handle clients trying to use future versions of TLS as long as the ClientHello format remains compatible, and the client supports the highest protocol version available in the server.

 ### Negotiating with an older server